Second suspect arrested in Los Angeles airport ice bombs

-LOS ANGELES, Oct 18 (Reuters) - A second airport employee was arrested on Friday in connection with two dry ice explosions at the Los Angeles International Airport, police said.
+LOS ANGELES (Reuters) - A second airport employee was arrested on Friday in connection with two dry ice explosions at the Los Angeles International Airport, police said.

 Miguel Angel Iniguez, a 41-year-old employee of airport contractor Servisair, was taken into custody while he was working at the airport, the Los Angeles Police Department said in a statement.